Internship Program

 The Internship Program is designed to foster important skills in young people as they transition from the academic to the professional world.
 More information about what you stand to learn as an NATO Association Intern can be found here.

-The Internship Program is centred on project management and allowing interns to take ownership of their output.
+The Internship Program is centered on project management and allows interns to take ownership of their output.
 These projects are taken on voluntarily or created by interns themselves, allowing interns to develop their professional aptitudes through a hands-on approach to project management.
 The overall emphasis is on each intern’s professional development and project management skills.

 How to Apply

-Applications for the Volunteer Internship Program are accepted year-round, with the deadlines to apply for each term landing early in March, July, and November, respectively.
+Applications for the Volunteer Internship Program are accepted year-round, with the deadlines to apply for each term landing in February, June, and October, respectively.

 Junior Research Fellowships